outdreamer/build-a-cure-1/docs/problem_solving_matching.md

       - example: you can derive that a square object has variables "number of sides" (created by examining variations of the explicit corner, angle, & side objects in the 'square' system) and then permute this variable to generate adjacent objects (for example to check if triangular systems/objects would explain openings created by variance) or implicit objects (center, rotation, diagonals)

 #### IX.
-Interface/symmetry derivation
+Interface/symmetry/vertex derivation

     - this method is for when you want to understand a system, for description or prediction purposes

+    - interface is a filter, symmetry is an origin for distortions, vertex is a key variable

     - in order to automate problem-solving, you may need to derive the interfaces/symmetries of a problem space, and then stack/arrange them in order that maximizes their utility as a set of filters that generate solutions from the original problem statement

     - by 'interface derivation' I mean finding the symmetries in a problem space, such as finding the 'spectrum interface' in the chaotic-evil matrix, or finding the 'rotation' interface in the shape progression problem space, and then stacking or otherwise arranging them in the order that they are most useful for generating/revealing solutions

-    - if this is framed correctly, it'll converge to a problem space vertex, where the key factors of a problem are found
+    - if these are framed correctly, it'll converge to a problem space vertex, where the key factors of a problem are found

+    - for example, when categorizing rules, how would you determine that these types of rules were more important:
+      - boundary rules
+      - binding rules
+      - cooperative/sharing rules
+      - finding rules

+    - you could derive this from the intersection of other attributes & rules:
+      - at what point do objects on a layer of interaction interact: boundary
+      - what determines cooperative/exploitative combination interactions: binding
+      - what determines how functionality is acquired: cooperation/finding

+    - these types of rules determine a large percentage of interaction in a system because theyre at the point of interaction (boundary) and determine which objects are configured to cooperate/exploit the other object, as opposed to compete with by remaining separate

 #### X. System derivation